EEN421/EEN421.github.io/_posts/QWEN.md

 Congratulations.

-Your $35-to-$whatever-Raspberry-Pis-cost-this-week computer is now an AI server.
+Your $75 Raspberry Pi is now an AI server.

 Sort of.